Application of Neutrons and Synchrotron Radiation in Materials Science with special focus on Fundamental Aspects of Materials

 The school will take place at a conference venue in the surroundings of Munich and at the FRM II in Garching/Munich.
 The focus of the practical training will be on neutron experiments.
 Therefore, the participants will spend two days doing experiments at the FRM II.

-The next school will take place in spring 2022.
+The next school will take place in late summer 2022.
+The exact date will be published in due course.